duncancalvert/duncancalvert.github.io/_posts/2025-05-18-the_roadmap_to_ai_tpm.md

 * [TheSequence](https://thesequence.substack.com/): A weekly series that does technical deep dives on the latest AI/ML techniques
 * [The Batch @ DeepLearning.AI](https://www.deeplearning.ai/the-batch/): a weekly deep dive from Stanford Professor Andrew Ng
 * [The MLOps Newsletter](https://mlops.substack.com/): technical with a specific focus on MLOps
-* [The Variable](https://towardsdatascience.com/category/the-variable/): a curated list of articles/tutorials from Towards Data Science, the data science channel in Medium
+* [The Variable](https://towardsdatascience.com/category/the-variable/): a curated list of articles/tutorials from Towards Data Science
 * [Turing Post](https://www.turingpost.com/subscribe?ref=WAGU23hEVa): a weekly newsletter by Ksenia Se that covers AI and ML curated summaries of hundreds of industry developments, research insights, and historical context
 * [SwirlAI](https://www.newsletter.swirlai.com/): MLOps and data engineering focused newsletter with great visualizations
 * [ByteByteGo](): a weekly newsletter by Alex Xu that delivers concise system‑design deep dives and foundational tech explainers on complex distributed systems topics like Kubernetes, databases, CI/CD, and API design